 Civil construction work on Chennai Metro’s cocoon shaped Airport station is now complete!
 Only minor works, station detailing and ancillary work for metro operations such as track laying & installation of signalling equipment is left.
 The metro station at the Chennai Airport makes it the second airport in India to be connected with a metro service.

 This station is part of the 23.1 km Washermenpet-Airport blue line and its groundbreaking ceremony was held on May 23 2012.
-The Rs 48 crore contract to build the station was awarded to Lanco Infratech on August 10 2011, but due to tardy work had to be re-awarded to ITD Cementation in the end of 2013.
+The Rs 48 crore contract to build the station was awarded to Lanco Infratech on August 10 2011, but due to tardy work was re-awarded to URC Construction in January 2014.

 Google Earth view: